atulic/blog-api/README.md

 As we are using go modules, simply run `go build` inside the cloned directory.
 This will download required dependencies and build.

+#### To run in Docker

+Make sure you have `docker`, and `docker-compose` installed.
+Then, just run `docker-compose up --build`, which will create a container with our Postgres db, and one with our API.
+The API will expose port 4000 on your host machine.

 ### Queries and Mutations Examples

 #### Querying an existing record: